M-S/Enalyzer-ATM/README.md

 Or to run the application in local server follow these steps 1.git clone the project folder,
 2.cd to project folder in the terminal
-3.If python(lesser than version 3)  is installed, type the following in terminal python -m SimpleHTTPServer
+3.If python(lesser than version 3)  is installed, type the following in terminal: python -m SimpleHTTPServer

   - This will run the index.html in localhost:8000